 The ICANN Board will always have the responsibility to make sure that the funds are used in alignment with ICANN’s mission.
 The direct level of safeguards and oversight at the project level will typically always be the same, regardless of who is running the disbursement mechanism.
 For example, there will have to be reporting from the recipients on the use of funds and general oversight to guard against misuse.

-For the creation of the framework: For mechanisms A, B, and C, the CCWG discussed whether legal and fiduciary safeguards can largely be met through existing safeguards that ICANN org has already in place, such as internal controls, contracting and disbursement guidelines, corporate compliance effort, and review by the Board.
+For the creation of the framework: For mechanisms A and B, the CCWG discussed whether legal and fiduciary safeguards can largely be met through existing safeguards that ICANN org has already in place, such as internal controls, contracting and disbursement guidelines, corporate compliance effort, and review by the Board.

 For mechanism B, it is the assumption that the existing non-profit organization would already have applicable safeguards in place, but these would need to be confirmed as part of the selection process to identify a suitable non-profit organization(s).

-In relation to the execution and operation: For mechanisms A, B, and C, most phases of the process of disbursement will include mechanisms supporting fiduciary and auditing requirements: solicitation (openness), application evaluation (fairness, completeness, and quality), decision/approval (defined delegation of authority), disbursement (documentation, identification), publication (review/approval/accuracy), monitoring (effectiveness evaluation, documentation, reporting).
+In relation to the execution and operation: For mechanisms A and B, most phases of the process of disbursement will include mechanisms supporting fiduciary and auditing requirements: solicitation (openness), application evaluation (fairness, completeness, and quality), decision/approval (defined delegation of authority), disbursement (documentation, identification), publication (review/approval/accuracy), monitoring (effectiveness evaluation, documentation, reporting).
 For mechanism B, these safeguards must be in place at ICANN org and the chosen non-profit organization.

 If an internal department is created as part of ICANN org under mechanism A or B, measures will be needed to ensure division and recognition of responsibilities between the department handling funds and the rest of the organization.
 This division and recognition of responsibilities will be particularly important under mechanism A, where ICANN org is handling many aspects of the granting cycle.

-For mechanism C, audit requirements will largely correspond to already established ICANN org procedures.
-Certain aspects of oversight will have to be established, for example the financial audit and project audit(s).
-An ICANN Foundation internal controls process should be established to ensure that all processes are monitored professionally.

-If mechanism C is selected, the following additional issues should be addressed in the implementation phase:

-ensure that coordination between ICANN org and the ICANN Foundation is smooth and professional (note, this also applies to other aspects of the distribution of the allocation proceeds).

-ensure that there is coordination between the ICANN org Financial Audit and ICANN Foundation Financial Audit.
-This will be particularly important during the first few years of operation.
-The two entities may want to consider working with two different teams within the same auditing firm to allow for a professional degree of coordination while ensuring professional independence, although this is not required as long as the audits are conducted separately and independently from each other.

-establish from the beginning an internal controls mechanism for the ICANN Foundation.

 Please see responses to charter questions 2 and 9 for additional details and recommendations about specific measures to address ICANN’s legal and fiduciary constraints, as well as operational objectives.